 The financial assistance would be available to grandparents legally awarded custody of their grandchildren aged 16 and younger.
 They would also have to meet a certain income standard and have made good faith efforts to use other financial compensation programs.
 Eligible grandparental households could qualify for half the full foster care assistance amount under the proposed legislation.

 When parents suffering from addiction to opiates are no longer able to care for their children, placing them with their grandparents is often a natural solution.
-Any grandparents seeking custody of their grandchildren or at risk of losing custody to unfit parents or the state might learn more about their recourses from an experienced family attorney.
+Any grandparents seeking custody of their grandchildren or at risk of losing custody to unfit parents or the state might learn more about their recourses from an experienced Knoxville family law attorney.